joist-orm/joist-orm/docs/docs/modeling/lifecycle-hooks.md

 * `beforeFlush` fired when an entity is either created or updated (but not deleted)
 * `beforeDelete` fired when an entity is deleted / `DELETE`-d
 * `afterValidation` fired after an entity is created or updated, and all validation rules have passed
+* `beforeCommit` fired when an entity is created, or updated, or deleted and the transaction is about to commit, can abort the transaction by throwing an error
 * `afterCommit` fired when an entity is created, or updated, or deleted and the transaction has committed

 ### Allowed Behavior